LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ;; ==> 3
 ```

-Instead of modification of existin code you can also create new list:
+Instead of modification of existing code you can also create new list:

 ```scheme
 (define-macro (foo expr)